I Like JD Vance So Much That I Want Him Primaried Hard

 The poll that prompted the question showed AOC defeating Vance 51 to 49 percent.
 But, as Townhall’s Amy Curtis pointed out, there were several problems with the survey.

 The Verasight/Argument poll comes from an account that is based in Canada.
 Moreover, the same group that published these results also badly underestimated President Donald Trump’s performance in the 2024 election.
-Also, AOC’s approval rating at the moment leaves much to be desired.
+Also, AOC’s approval rating at the moment is low.

 Advertisement

-It’s also worth noting that she does not appear to have the nationwide name recognition and favor to make a successful effort at the White House.
+It’s also worth noting that she does not appear to have the nationwide name recognition and favor to mount a successful campaign for the White House.
 Another national poll showed only about a quarter of independents view her favorably.

 Even further, AOC is still too far to the left for America’s tastes.
-America is not New York City, which means it would be quite difficult for her to pull off a win.
-In fact, she would have to move more to the center to appeal to a wider swath of the electorate.
+America is not New York City, which means it would be pretty tricky for her to pull off a win.
+In fact, she would have to move more to the center to appeal to a broader swath of the electorate.
 But given her avid support for socialism, it is doubtful that voters would take this seriously.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.